 - At the Director's discretion.

-Junior faculty planning to conduct cancer research are eligible to apply for Membership at the time of University of North Carolina faculty appointment, provided they have a track record of authoring higher-impact journals in their respective field.
+Junior faculty planning to conduct cancer research are eligible to apply for Full Membership at the time of University of North Carolina faculty appointment, provided they have a track record of authoring higher-impact journals in their respective field.
 It is expected that such individuals will meet the eligibility requirements listed above within 4 years of receiving LCCC Membership.

 Associate Member: Faculty, including clinicians and health-care professionals, who conduct cancer-relevant basic research, clinical research, prevention and control but do not have peer-reviewed funded cancer research projects, can become associate members.
 Associate members may come from the University and organizations in the Research Triangle.
 Demonstrated research productivity is strongly encouraged.